WereVerse Universe Baby!

 Carries does not worry about God or the universe or the meaning of life and neither do her friends.
 Her friend Samantha doesn’t think twice about seducing a priest in The Agony and the Ex-tacy.
 Charlotte converts to Judaism but her biggest issue with this conversion is that she will have to give up Christmas decorations!
 Houses of worship are largely a fashion accessory for Carrie and her friends.
 Carrie has an abortion but does not see the issue in religious terms in the least.
 Carrie visits Chad, the father of her aborted baby, in Coulda, Woulda, Shoulda and he is a loser and would not have been a good provider so her decision is justified.
 Right to life arguments pro or con are irrelevant to Carrie.

 In the film, Sex and the City 2, Islam is used as a fashion backdrop while any attempt to explore the clash of world views between a largely Christian US sensibility and Islam is totally ignored.
-I suppose one “heartening” message of the message is that Arab women like American women wear high fashion labels so they are united in the sisterhood of high fashion consumerism.
+I suppose one “heartening” message is that Arab women like American women wear high fashion labels so they are united in the sisterhood of high fashion consumerism.
 However, in my opinion this actually makes Carries a more realistic character since this lack of any reflection of her place in the universe is representative of many Americans, unfortunately.
 The big issues like AIDS, abortion, religion can all be solved by Carrie with a shoe buying spree that will allow her to forget all her troubles!
 The fashionista side of Carrie makes her interesting but the slight hint that the fashionista face of Carrie is indicative of a dangerous shallowness is what makes the character work.

 Carrie is superficially a sympathetic character but upon analysis is an example of absurd consumerism at the expense of all other values and this means you want to watch in the same way you want to watch the eye of a beautiful woman being cut in Un Chien Andalou.
 How can such a well-dressed and pretty girl be such a grotesquerie spiritually?
 Carrie revels in ignorance and attachment and shows almost zero spiritual growth.
 Carrie gets Big in the end and that’s all that matters.
 Carrie is not in conflict with the three poisons because she is blissfully unaware of the three poisons.
 I reject the argument that we forgive characters, like Tony Soprano who is a murderer but detest Carrie who is guilty of so much less.
 Tony Soprano represents an exotic evil I have only seen in fiction.
 Carrie represents an Ugly American whose banal evil is all too common.
 They hate us because there are too many Carries in America!